dzfrias/website/src/blog/ladybird-wasm-0.md

 # Wrap Up

 I'm excited to see what I can do for Ladybird's Wasm implementation!
-I think 100% by the end of the month is a reasonable goal, even with the numerous challenges.
+I think 100% by the end of the summer is a reasonable goal, even with the numerous challenges.
 In just this last week, I feel like I've been able to make a difference in the codebase.
 I'll continue to post updates, though they'll likely be smaller than this one.
 If you're reading this and are interested in helping